Aquarius Water Conditioning Blog

 Does soft water increase my sodium intake?

 If you’re worried about overloading your body with sodium, rest assured.
 While water softeners do exchange minerals for salt, the end result actually leaves very little sodium behind.
 To put it into perspective, you’d have to drink between six and eight glasses of softened water in order to be on the same sodium level as a single slice of white bread.
-(Back away from the sandwich! …Just kidding.
-Your ham and cheese with a side of soft water is perfectly fine!)
+Your ham and cheese with a side of soft water is perfectly fine!

 Will I be able to taste the salt in soft water?